joblib/joblib-spark/README.md

 If you want to use `joblibspark` with `scikit-learn`, please install `scikit-learn>=0.21`.

-## Limitations

-`joblibspark` does not support parallel model inference and parallel feature engineering.

 ## Examples

 Run following example code in `pyspark` shell: